Sexual coercion among animals: Direct

 A major direct cost of sexual coercion is physical injury.
 Male seed beetles (Coleoptera: Bruchidae) have sclerotized spines on their genitalia, which penetrate the female and leave melanized scars.
 Females can be physically injured from just one mating, and the more a female mates, the more scarring forms in the copulatory duct.
 In guppies, the male's gonopodium can cause damage when forcefully inserted, causing cloacal damage to the females.
 In fowl, females can be physically injured during forceful copulations.
 Also, semen transferred from the males can contain pathogens and fecal matter, which can lead to disease and decrease female fitness.
 In elephant seals, physical injury happens very often.
 In fact, mating leads to 1 in every 1,000 female elephant seals getting killed.
-Other species in which the females (and/or their offspring) are injured or even killed include lions, rodents, farm cats, crabeater seals, sea lions, bottle-nosed dolphins (Tursiops truncatus), red-sided garter snakes (Thamnophis sirtalis parietalis), and newts (N. viridescens).
+Other species in which the females (and/or their offspring) are injured or even killed include lions, rodents, farm cats, crabeater seals, grey seals, sea lions, bottle-nosed dolphins (Tursiops truncatus), red-sided garter snakes (Thamnophis sirtalis parietalis), and newts (N. viridescens).